Dr Shelley Doolan

 - Conference organising

-Shelley’s previous role within the ISD team included providing technical and design advice to industry partners from a diverse range of sectors.
+Shelley’s previous role within the Institute of Sustainable Design (ISD) included providing technical and design advice to industry partners from a diverse range of sectors.
 Collaborative research and development projects enabled her to establish longer-term collaborative relationships with companies and to deliver a number of project targets.

 - Doolan,S., Cutler, V & Johnson, O. 2014, The synthesis of waterjet cutting with ‘hot-glass’ for the creation of murrini, 22nd International Conference on Water Jetting, BHR Group, Cranfield